drop-project-edu/drop-project/docs/resources/wiki/concepts.md

-## Assignments and Submissions
+### Assignments and Submissions

-The best way to understand how Drop Project (DP) works is to start with its two main concepts: Assignments and Submissions.
-Assignments are created by teachers and Submissions are created by students, according to the assignment instructions.
-The students' goal is to pass all the tests.
+The best way to understand how Drop Project (DP) works is to start with its two main concepts: **Assignments** and **Submissions**.
+Assignments are created by teachers and represent a problem that the student has to solve, while Submissions are created by students, according to the assignment instructions.
+The students' goal is to pass all of the assignment's tests.

-### Assignments
+#### Assignments

 The interesting thing is that assignments are just regular maven projects (in Java or Kotlin), stored in a regular git repository - there's nothing specific to DP in them.